 GetUsers Access Class: READ_SYSTEM_SECRET

 Message name Description

-GetUsersRequest This is an empty mess This is an empty message.
+GetUsersRequest This is an empty mess sage.

-GetUsersResponse Each entry includes: Username User level, UsernameUser level,
+GetUsersResponse Each entry includes: Username User level,

-present in the tt:User t NOTE: The password is not included in the reponse even if it is present in the tt:User type. tt:User: User [0][unbounded]

-Fault codes Description Description
+Fault codes Description

 No command specific faults!

 8.4.4 Create users

 This operation creates new device users and corresponding credentials on a device for authentication, see Section 5.12 for details.
 The device shall support creation of device users and their credentials for authentication through the CreateUsers command as long as the number of existing users does not exceed the capability value MaxUsers.
 Either all users are created successfully or a fault message shall be returned without creating any user.